isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 Historically there was some guidance to make the assignment operator return `const T&`.
-This was primarily to avoid code of the form `(a=b)=c` - such code is not common enough to warrant violating consistency with standard types.
+This was primarily to avoid code of the form `(a = b) = c` -- such code is not common enough to warrant violating consistency with standard types.

 ##### Example